 4. Participate in the Exploring Behavior Outreach Program

 Exploring Behavior Outreach means faculty, advanced undergraduate and graduate students, and/or postdocs go to a Grade 8-10 classroom and make a 45-minute presentation about psychological science.
-Feedback has been overwhelmingly positive -- it's fun for everyone!
-To make participating easy, a tips guide and PowerPoint template are available at (www.decadeofbehavior.org/ebw/ebw.cfm); CARE has developed modules for several topics studied with nonhuman animals (see www.apa.org/research/responsible/ebop.aspx).
-(Note: The websites call the program a "week" – but go any time!)
+Feedback has been overwhelmingly positive — it's fun for everyone!
+CARE has developed modules for several topics studied with nonhuman animals (see www.apa.org/research/responsible/ebop.aspx).
+(Note: The website calls the program a "week" — but it may last any amount of time.)
 An army of us each visiting one classroom will reach thousands of young minds.
 This program is an especially good way to reach out to young scientific talent in underrepresented minority groups.